AyeAreEm/web-ayemovies/ideas.md

     3. Make my repo public and have them write an issue in the issue section.

     Not too sure which one I will use.

+## App
+    I want to make an app that anyone can use without the need of installing from an app store.

+## Solution
+    - I make a react native app and share it through QR code.
+BUT, I am not sure if this would work because it might need a server to be continuously running

+     OR

+     - Make the website a PWA.
+This would alway me to just write a manifest and service worker file, which means I don't have to start from scratch.
+     - This might be a hassle because my entire website needs wifi but the app should be able to load offline.
+     - Meaning I would have to do a lot of fetch request and etc. in the service worker.